-Rebecca Kuder’s work has appeared in Los Angeles Review of Books; Hags on Fire; Bayou Magazine; Shadows and Tall Trees; Lunch Ticket; Year’s Best Weird Fiction vols.
+Rebecca Kuder’s debut novel, The Eight Mile Suspended Carnival, is forthcoming from What Books Press on 10/26/21.
+Her short fiction and essays have appeared in Los Angeles Review of Books; Hags on Fire; Bayou Magazine; Shadows and Tall Trees; Lunch Ticket; Year’s Best Weird Fiction vols.
 3 & 5; The Rumpus; and Crooked Houses.
 She received an MFA from Antioch University Los Angeles, and an individual artist excellence award from the Ohio Arts Council.
 Rebecca lives in Yellow Springs, Ohio, with the writer Robert Freeman Wexler and their child.

 Writing & Awards